PTW-TUDa/eta-nexus/docs/guide/development.rst

 It's a tool for Python dependency management and packaging.
 In order to install the development environment, you need to install Poetry first.

-Open a terminal for the next steps (such as PowerShell)
+Open a terminal for the next steps (such as PowerShell).

  .. note::
     Depending on where the relevant folders for the installation are located on your OS,